kwame-mintah/notes-md/personal-development/coding/00-algorithms.md

 $Big O$ is the theoretical definition of the complexity of an algorithm as a function of the size.
 In simple terms, $Big O$ is a notation used to describe complexity, essentially simplifying everything into a single variable.
 It is often written as $O(n)$ , O meaning the order of magnitude of complexity.
 A function of the size, measuring complexity as the input size grows, evaluating how it performs in the worse case scenario (Upper bounds).

->Complexity is relative, it is being done relative to other algorithms solving the same problem and not all algorithms.
+>Complexity is relative, it is relative to other algorithms solving the same problem and not all algorithms.

 ![](/attachments/geeksforgeeks_rate_of_growth_of_algorithms.png)

-- $O(1)$ is read as constant time meaning takes the same amount of run time in any given case.
+- $O(1)$ is read as constant time so it takes the same amount of run time in any given case.
 - $O(log\text{ }n)$ or $O(In\text{ }n)$ is read as logarithmic or sub-linear runtime, as the amount increases the number of operations taken grows slowly and eventually flattens.
 - $O(n)$ is read as linear time meaning the number of operations taken will be the same as $n$.
 - $O(n\text{ }log\text{ }n)$ is read as quasi-linear meaning for every amount the number of operations increases but eventually flattens.
 Often seen in sorting algorithms e.g. merge sort.
-- $O(n^2)$ is read as quadratic runtime ...
+- $O(n^2)$ is read as quadratic runtime, when you perform nested iteration, meaning having a loop in a loop, the time complexity is quadratic.

 ## Factorial / Combinatorial

-Factorial is written as $n!$ which is $n$ minus one repeated until you reach the number one.
+Factorial is written as $O(n!)$ which is $n$ minus one repeated until you reach the number one.
 $$n!\text{ }n(n-1)(n-2)..(2)(1)$$
 For example $3!$ is: $$3 * 2 * 1 = 6 $$
 The runtime for the algorithm will be represented as $O(n!)$

 > [!NOTE]
 > - When the calculation is not dependent on input size, it is a constant time complexity ($O(1)$).